CodezPoet/code_examples/README.md

 ### Laravel

 Example of OOP MVC PHP in Laravel framework.
-The example connects to the WordPress REST API and displays the resulting posts in HTML, using Blade templates.
+The example code connects to the WordPress REST API and displays the resulting posts in HTML, using Blade templates.

 ### Symfony